dindays/coding_course/README.md

 # coding_course
-First training on coding course
+First training on coding course is today on May 13 2025.